 There is no good reason to keep accounts open if they have a fee and you do not use them.
 Consequently, I recommend to close all unused accounts with regular fees.
 For credit cards with annual fees, you can call your bank and ask if you can downgrade the card in such a way that there is no fee anymore.

-Before you leaving the US, it makes sense to setup the following services, so that you are well prepared to leave without needing to give up accounts.
+Before you leave the US, it makes sense to setup the following services, so that you are well prepared to leave without needing to give up accounts.

 Use electronic statements wherever possible.
 Nowadays, customers can usually choose to receive almost all correspondence from their financial institution digitally.
 This mostly refers to monthly statements, but even important notices and letters.
 Note, however, that there may still be instances where the bank may choose to only send a physical letter - in particular, when they suspect fraud on your account and want to make sure to reach you directly.

-Setup USPS Informed Delivery.
+Setup USPS Informed Delivery to monitor mail at your correspondence address.
 If your friend/relative agrees to it, you could setup USPS Informed Delivery to see which mail pieces arrive at the respective address.
 Note that you may also see front images of mail pieces addressed to your friends or other people living there, so setting up USPS Informed Delivery is a small invasion in their privacy, which you should communicate transparently.
 Informed Delivery will allow you to see explicitly when relevant mail arrives for you, so it will help you to stay on top of things.

-Setup Google Voice.
+Setup Google Voice to be reachable under a US number.
 Setting up a Google Voice with a free US phone number adds a lot of convenience for interacting with US financial institutions.
 Most banks support Google Voice Numbers as contact numbers and even as recipient of authentication text messages.
 Therefore, the bank can easily contact you if there are any urgent matters and you can take the calls on your smartphone (Google Voice App or Google Hangout Dialer) or your laptop (Google Hangout Chrome Extension).
 Moreover, if you need to contact customer service, you can use Google Voice to make free phone calls to the US and Canada.

-Setup Mint.
+Setup Mint to monitor your US bank accounts and credit cards.
 When keeping to use US accounts, it is imperative to stay on top of things and keep updated about unexpected events.
 In particular, you should keep an overview over all your account balances, so that you can quickly intervene if there is an unexpected fee (e.g., if the bank changes its terms and conditions) or if you need to pay off your credit cards (when you keep using some credit cards).
 Moreover, you may also receive warnings if an account becomes dormant or locked, so that you can intervene accordingly.

-Setup creditkarma.com and credit.com.
+Setup creditkarma.com and credit.com to keep monitoring your credit score.
 To keep track of your US credit score, it is a good idea to have accounts with the two services which should cover all three credit bureaus (creditkarma.com: Transunion+Equifax, credit.com: Experian).
 This is important if you ever want to return to the US (and buy a house) or if you want to continue to use US credit cards (see below).
 In order to access the accounts from abroad, you might need a US VPN, such as the free version of ProtonVPN.

-Setup an Interactive Brokers Lite account.
+Setup an Interactive Brokers Lite account for retirement investing and money transfers (cheaper than Wise).
 In my opinion, there is no cheaper and more convenient service to transfer and exchange money between the US and many other countries.
 You can open an open an Interactive Brokers Lite account, while you still live in the US and you can typically keep it, as long as you still have a correspondence address there, even if you update your tax residency to another country.
 Of course, if you already have and use a regular Interactive Brokers account, there is no need to open a second one.
 Having an Interactive Brokers account ensures that you can transfer money from and to the US almost for free, which allows you pay off your US credit cards (if you continue to use them abroad).
 You can read more about transferring and exchanging money here.
-Moreover, you can also use Interactive Brokers to invest on the stock market, as explained here.
-Also note the current promotion that gives a bonus of up to 1000 USD (maximally 1% of account deposit) if you use this link*.
+Also note the current promotion that gives a bonus of up to 1000 USD (maximally 1% of account deposit) discussed here.

-Sign up for the free Curve Blue card* (5 GBP bonus using the link).
-This is some very useful hack if you receive a new US card to your US correspondence address that you would like to use immediately from abroad.
+Sign up for the free Curve Blue to avoid foreign transaction fees.
+This is very useful hack if you receive a new US card to your US correspondence address that you would like to use immediately from abroad.
 The Curve card is essentially a physical credit card that you can use online or in shops, but when you make a purchase the respective cost gets directly charged to another credit card which you can select in the app.
 This allows you to use a new US card (Visa and Mastercard) immediately in a local store by just linking it with your Curve card.
-I particularly recommend Chase Freedom or Chase Freedom Unlimited*, which currently gives 5% cashback on grocery purchases even outside of the US (which can increase to 7.5% when combined with the Chase Sapphire Reserve).
-While these cards usually have a Foreign Transaction Fee of 3%, you can use Curve, so that they are charged in USD and you are not hit with the fee.
-Note that only the first 500 EUR of currency exchange per month is free (after which you are charged 1.5%, which is still much less than the Foreign Transaction Fee) and that the exchange rates are best during the week.
+It also helps you to remove Foreign Transaction Fees from some of the high rewards cards, as discussed here.